m4eca/Semilla-Laica-Mae-C_PKS/Digital Forensics and Incident Response (DFIR).md

 ## Reflection

-What I learned from this topic is how important **digital evidence** is when dealing with cybersecurity incidents.
+What I learned from this topic is how important digital evidence is when dealing with cybersecurity incidents.
 Even small traces from system logs or memory can help figure out how an attack happened.
-The **Incident Response Lifecycle** also made me realize how organized the process has to be — every phase matters, from preparation to post-incident review.
-As an IT student, this topic reminded me that solving security issues isn’t just about fixing things fast; it’s about being accurate, careful, and learning from every incident.
+As an IT student, this topic reminded me that solving security issues isn’t just about fixing things fast, it’s about being accurate, careful, and learning from every incident.